 9-9-16.
-The yeas and nays shall be taken upon the passage of each ordinance and for any proposal to expend or appropriate money and in any other case at the request of any commissioner.
-Each vote shall be entered on the journal of the board's proceedings.
-A two thirds vote of the board is required to sell any municipal real property Each meeting of the board of commissioners is open to the public.
+Each meeting of the board of commissioners is open to the public.
 All votes must be taken orally or by roll call.
 No votes may be taken by secret ballot.
 If any member of the board requests a roll call vote, a roll call vote must be taken.
 All votes must be entered in the minutes of the council's proceedings.